mankah/Project-2/README.md

  ```
 ├── data                                <- Sourced from an external source
 ├── gitignore                           <- python files to ignore
-├── Group_1_Technical_Notebook.ipynb    <- The steps taken to acheive our endgoal
+├── Notebook.ipynb    <- The steps taken to acheive our endgoal
-├── Microsoft_powerpoint.pdf            <- PDF of our project presentation
+├── Presentation.pdf            <- PDF of our project presentation
 └── README.md                           <- The README.md

 ```